 EssentialsAcquaint yourself with Toronto's architecture, history and neighborhoods on a guided or self-guiding city tour.
 Whether you want just an overview or prefer a themed tour, you'll see the city's blend of beautiful historic buildings and modern architectural design.

 See a show.
-With a theater scene ranking near those in New York, Chicago and London, a Toronto performance is sure to be a highlight of your stay.
+With a theater scene ranking near those in New York, Chicago and London, a Toronto performance will be a highlight of your stay.
 To save money, visit the T.O.
 Tix booth at Yonge-Dundas Square and you might be able to get half-price tickets on the day of the performance.

 Whether you want to do some heavy-duty shopping or just look for a souvenir, make sure CF Toronto Eaton Centre (220 Yonge St.) is on your itinerary.
 Purportedly the largest mall in Toronto, more than 200 stores and restaurants under a glass ceiling guarantee an amazing selection in this beautiful setting on Yonge Street.

-Children should enjoy Toronto Island Park (accessible from the Jack Layton Ferry Terminal at 9 Queens Quay W., at the foot of Bay St.).
+Toronto Island Park (accessible from the Jack Layton Ferry Terminal at 9 Queens Quay W., at the foot of Bay St.) is one of the most fun places to go with kids.
 Ride a ferry to this quaint setting encompassing the islands lying just off the mainland.
-A children's farm, boardwalk, beaches, wading pools, a lagoon with waterfowl, and Centreville Amusement Park are some of the many activities and amenities offered.
-You'll notice there aren't any motor vehicles, making this a splendid place for outdoor enjoyment with all the charm of a previous era.
+A children's farm, boardwalk, beaches, wading pools, a lagoon with waterfowl, and Centreville Amusement Park are some of the activities and amenities offered.
+Motor vehicles aren't allowed here, so this is a splendid place for outdoor enjoyment with all the charm of a previous era.